|

 Soil and seed |

-It might have been months or years before her parents would
+It might have been months or years before her parents

-it has sprouted. |
+seed before it has sprouted. |

 Teaching children |

-Children should be taught the Truth-cure, Christian Science,
+Children should be taught the Truth-cure, Christian

-Christian Science early available. |
+This makes Christian Science early available. |

 Deluded invalids |

-Some invalids are unwilling to know the facts or to hear
+Some invalids are unwilling to know the facts or to

-little longer to their material gods, cling to a belief in the life and
+a little longer to their material gods, cling to a belief in the life and

 intelligence of matter, and expect this error to do more for them than they are